-- ✓ The financial information contained in this report is based on GFNorte's Audited Financial Statements for the years ended December 31, 2016 and 2015, published by Galaz, Yamazaki, Ruiz Urquiza, S. C., a member of Deloitte Touche Tohmatsu Limited dated February 22, 2017.
-For the year ended December 31, 2014, financial figures are based on GFNorte's Audited Financial Statements published by Galaz, Yamazaki, Ruiz Urquiza, S. C., a member of Deloitte Touche Tohmatsu Limited, dated February 23, 2016. - ✓ In the fourth quarter of 2016 GFNorte decided to dispose of Inter National Bank ("INB") as part of the corporate restructuring program.
+- ✓ The financial information contained in this report is based on GFNorte's Audited Financial Statements for the years ended December 31, 2017 and 2016, published by Galaz, Yamazaki, Ruiz Urquiza, S. C., a member of Deloitte Touche Tohmatsu Limited dated February 21, 2018.
+For the year ended December 31, 2016, financial figures are based on GFNorte's Audited Financial Statements published by Galaz, Yamazaki, Ruiz Urquiza, S. C., a member of Deloitte Touche Tohmatsu Limited, dated February 27, 2017. - In the fourth quarter of 2016 GFNorte decided to dispose of Inter National Bank ("INB") as part of the corporate restructuring program.
 As result of the aforementioned, Banco Mercantil del Norte ("Banorte") reclassified its investment in Inter National Bank as a long-term asset available for sale, which was registered at yearend at its estimated sale value.
 Moreover, INB's net income was registered as Income from Discontinued Operations.
 Consequently, INB's consolidated results in Banorte were reversed for 2016 and 2015.
-GFNorte's and Banorte's consolidated figures for 2015 reported in this document differ from those presented in the Annual Report submitted to the authority in April 2016. - ✓ During the third quarter of 2016 Fees from Commercial and Government Loans were reclassified retroactively to Fees for Commercial and Mortgage Loans from Other Fees Charged in order to make figures comparable.
-This reclassification amounted to Ps 458 million for 2015. - ✓ During the second quarter of 2014, GFNorte reclassified retroactively, (in order to allow comparisons with 2013 figures), the result for "securities investment valuations" presented by the Insurance and Annuities companies in the Trading Income line to Net Interest Income under the Interest Income line".
-The above due to this concept corresponds to a recovery mainly caused by the update of the UDI's value of the position titles held to maturity denominated in UDIs for both companies.
-This reclassification between Trading Income and Net Interest Income amounted to Ps 1.56 billion in 2013.
-(See Note 4 of the Audited Financial Statements published on February 19, 2015- Significant Accounting Policies - "Changes to the Consolidated P&L statement related to the accounting of the results of investments in securities valuation of the Insurance and Annuities companies"). - ✓ The financial information presented in this report has been calculated in pesos and the tables are in million pesos, thus, differences are the result of rounding effects.
+GFNorte's and Banorte's consolidated figures for 2015 reported in this document differ from those presented in the Annual Report submitted to the authority in April 2016. - During the third quarter of 2016 Fees from Commercial and Government Loans were reclassified retroactively to Fees for Commercial and Mortgage Loans from Other Fees Charged in order to make figures comparable.
+This reclassification amounted to Ps 458 million for 2015. - ✓ The financial information presented in this report has been calculated in pesos and the tables are in million pesos, thus, differences are the result of rounding effects.